Find Affordable College Courses

 The following schools top our list of the Most Popular Health & Physical Education Bachelor's Degree Colleges.

-Our 2023 rankings named Central Connecticut State University the most popular school in Connecticut for health and physical education students working on their bachelor’s degree.
-CCSU is a moderately-sized public school located in the large suburb of New Britain.
+Our analysis found Central Connecticut State University to be the most popular school for health and physical education students who want to pursue a bachelor’s degree in Connecticut.
+CCSU is a moderately-sized public school located in the suburb of New Britain.

 About 65% of the students majoring in phys ed at the school are women while 35% are male.